Ved-Chordia/cyber-task-2-phishing-email/README.md

 ## What I Did

 1. Obtained a sample phishing email pretending to be from PayPal.
-2. Saved the email content in a file named `phishing_sample.txt`.
+2. Saved the email content in a file named `phishing sample email.txt`.
 3. Carefully analyzed the email for:
    - Email spoofing
    - Urgent/threatening language